jfmengels/elm-review/README.md

   place the comment, or the rule would need to be disabled for a bigger section of the code than wanted.
 Neither option provides a good experience.
-  - If there are some rules that you really want to enforce because you want to create additional guarantees in your codebase, and it's possible to ignore it, then you will want a second system to ensure those rules are never ignored.
+  - If there are some rules that you really want to enforce because you want to create additional guarantees in your codebase, and it is possible to ignore it, then you will want a second system to ensure those rules are never ignored.
   - When people encounter a linting error, quite often they will try to disable it by default, because they don't agree with the rule, or because they think